 Maria gulped and nodded and said, “Yes, thank you, yes, I will…” Kamala’s a hell of a teacher, I thought, and certainly not somebody who wants to see the boss look bad Far from it… But I couldn’t convince Terence.

 Darrell Salomon didn’t last the summer at SFDA.
 He resigned in response to widespread expressions of dislike that he attributed to Kamala Harris’s organizing skills.
 Unfortunately, the suspicions he planted continued to grow, and Terence decided to test Kamala’s loyalty.
 He confided in her some info that, if it were to appear in the press, he assumed, could only have come from her.
 And sure enough, the info did appear before long in a story by Dennis Opatrny of the Recorder.

-Kamala heard that he was planning to give her a de facto demotion and she left to work for Louise Renne at the City Attorney’s office.
-On her last day at SFDA I leaned into her office and sang a verse of Red River Valley.
-Her co-workers threw a party for her —a testament to the respect and affection in which she was held.
-Many didn’t get back to the office till late afternoon.
-And as if Fate was out to demonstrate how replaceable workers are in our system, another beautiful, brilliant, brown-skinned attorney named K(ia) Harris was soon hired by SFDA , and for a while occupied the very office that had been Kamala’s.
+Many Assistant DAs didn’t get back to the office till late that afternoon.
+And as if Fate was out to demonstrate that in our system workers are replaceable, another beautiful, brilliant, brown-skinned attorney named K(ia) Harris was soon hired, and for a while occupied the very office that had been Kamala’s.